 ||Crazy Egg cookie tracks whether or not a visitor is new or returning to particular website or page.
 This cookie lasts for 5 years from the date it was set

 |Piwik analytics cookie used to improve our understanding of how people use our services through analytics

 Find out about cookies used on GOV.UK.

-Customers may use our forms to request information, products and services, or to give feedback.
-We may collect contact information such as email addresses and financial information such as bank account details and credit cards numbers.
-Contact information from the order forms may be used to send out orders or to allow us to get in touch with customers (users may opt out of further communication if they choose).
+Customers may use our forms to request information, products, and services, or to give feedback.
+We may collect contact information, such as email addresses, and financial information, such as bank account details or credit cards numbers.
+Contact information may be used to send out orders or to allow us to get in touch with customers (users may opt out of further communication if they choose).
 Financial information may be used to charge for products and services.

 This information is held indefinitely.
 The Public Records Act 1958 as amended ordinarily requires that public records selected for permanent preservation are transferred to The National Archives once they are 20 years old.
 However, this requirement does not apply where the Lord Chancellor has given his approval for their retention by the body holding them.
 We have obtained an Instrument of Retention in respect of our registers and associated documents, which includes all the associated paperwork, which means we have physical custody of all of those records.

 When we handle personal information supplied by you as part of our statutory functions, your rights under the Data Protection Act 1998 are limited.
 The Data Protection Act 1998 permits us to use personal information for these official purposes.
 The information is exempt from the disclosure provisions, as it falls within section 34 of that act.
 This exempts information that has to be made available to the public under legislation.